tensorflow/tensorflow/g3doc/WritingAPass.md

 The PassTiming instrumentation provides timing information about the execution of passes and computation of analyses.
 This provides a quick glimpse into what passes are taking the most time to execute, as well as how much of an effect your pass has on the total execution time of the pipeline.
-This instrumentation is made available in mlir-opt via the `-pass-timing` and `-pass-timing-display` flags. `-pass-timing-display` allows for toggling between the different display modes for the timing results.
-The available display modes are described below:
+Users can enable this instrumentation directly on the PassManager via `enableTiming`.
+This instrumentation is also made available in mlir-opt via the `-pass-timing` flag.
+The PassTiming instrumentation provides several different display modes for the timing results, each of which is described below:

 ##### List Display Mode